sddevelopment-be/saboteurs/manuscript/managers/cc_cascade.md

 ## CC Cascade

 ### Sabotage Technique
-Encourage team members to CC as many people as possible on every message __"for visibility purposes"__.
+Encourage team members to CC as many people as possible on every message _"for visibility purposes"_.
 Add directors, VPs, or external partners by default.
-Praise __"cross-functional transparency".__
+Praise _"cross-functional transparency"_.
-Over time, every conversation becomes a performance — not a dialogue.
+Over time, every conversation becomes a performance rather than a dialogue.

 ### Field Deployment Instructions